tinakiedaisch/bait_design_from_orthologs/README.md

 ```

 ---
-## 06. Write fastas from orthologous trees
+## 06. Write FASTAs from orthologous trees

 ```bash
 cat *.fa > all.fa